json-schema-org/website/pages/blog/posts/oracle-case-study.md

 Once a check constraint is marked as `PRECHECK`, you have the choice whether or not to disable the check constraint on the table as the retrieved JSON schema with `dbms_json_schema.describe()` will contain the check constraints as well.

-<Danger label="Warning">We do *NOT* advise to disable check constraints as it would allow inserting bad data into the relational tables directly.
-The remark about `PRECHECK` constraints is here to provide as much information as possible.</Danger>
+> We do **NOT** advise to disable check constraints as it would allow inserting bad data into the relational tables directly.
+The remark about `PRECHECK` constraints is here to provide as much information as possible.

 ```sql
 -- Mark check constraints as PRECHECK